Companies, governments brace for a second round of cyberattacks in WannaCry’s wake

 Indeed, security experts are already warning that a new version of WannaCry has emerged over the weekend that doesn’t have the kill switch protocol that stopped the initial version of the cyberattack late on Friday.

-Earlier today, the UK’s National Cyber Security Center issued a new warning about the possibility of another attack.
+Earlier today, the U.K.’s National Cyber Security Center issued a new warning about the possibility of another attack.

 Since the global coordinated ransomware attack on thousands of private and public sector organisations across dozens of countries on Friday, there have been no sustained new attacks of that kind.
 But it is important to understand that the way these attacks work means that compromises of machines and networks that have already occurred may not yet have been detected, and that existing infections from the malware can spread within networks.